cypheroxide/thunderbird-owui/README.md

 ### Prerequisites

 - Understanding of JavaScript and WebExtension APIs
-- Familiarity with LLM APIs
+- Familiarity with Docker container networks
 - Basic knowledge of Thunderbird extension development

-### Adding New Features

-1. Modify `background.js` for new API handling features
-2. Update `options.html` and `options.js` for new configuration options
-3. Enhance `popup.html` and `popup.js` for UI improvements

 ### Debugging